 How the Ninth District took shape

-Minneapolis’ business leaders argued that their city should be chosen because it was the banking hub for the “Northwest,” a vast region stretching as far as the Pacific Ocean.
+Minneapolis business leaders argued that their city should be chosen because it was the banking hub for the "Northwest," a vast region stretching as far as the Pacific Ocean.
 Agriculture in the region depended largely on Minneapolis banks for financing.
 The city was a railroad hub.
 It had the biggest population.
-It was “the world’s greatest milling city.”
+It was "the world’s greatest milling city."

 "The financial supremacy of Minneapolis over St. Paul, Duluth, or any other city in the Northwest, is beyond question," the city’s boosters crowed.

-When the Helena branch opened in 1921, it was the smallest city with a reserve bank branch.
+When the Helena branch opened in 1921, it was the smallest city with a Reserve Bank branch.

 Changing perspectives on monetary policy

-The Minneapolis Fed reported in 1915 that its lower discount rates caused big city banks to lower the interest they charged country banks, which allowed country banks to offer loans to farmers that they would not otherwise.
-“The steadying influence of the reserve bank has been very valuable to the agricultural and business interests of the district, because it has prevented uneasy financial conditions, and sharp fluctuations of rates, that might easily have been possible if the reserve bank had not been in existence.”
+The Minneapolis Fed reported in 1915 that its lower discount rates caused big city banks to lower the interest they charged country banks, which allowed country banks to offer loans to farmers that they would not otherwise have made.
+"The steadying influence of the reserve bank has been very valuable to the agricultural and business interests of the district, because it has prevented uneasy financial conditions, and sharp fluctuations of rates, that might easily have been possible if the reserve bank had not been in existence."

-Even after the FOMC was created during the Great Depression to coordinate open-market operations, reserve bank presidents didn’t take an active role despite having a seat at the table.
+Even after the FOMC was created during the Great Depression to coordinate open-market operations, Reserve Bank presidents didn’t take an active role despite having a seat at the table.
 For decades, they were content to vote with the majority.

 "The presidents weren’t much interested," said Frederick L. Deming, Minneapolis Fed president from 1957 to 1965.
 "As a matter of fact, nobody knew much about credit policy at that time, and it was run essentially from Washington and New York."1

-But as economic turmoil became more common in the 1960s, reserve bank presidents became interested and were more willing to rock the boat.
+But as economic turmoil became more common in the 1960s, Reserve Bank presidents became interested and were more willing to rock the boat.

 Minneapolis Fed presidents made waves in the 1970s for their dissention.
 In 1978, Mark Willes dissented seven times, more than any other Minneapolis Fed president since.
-This was the era “stagflation” when inflation and unemployment rates were both high.
-Though FOMC members understood they had to push interest rates up to tame inflation even if unemployment worsened in the short term, they couldn’t resist the political backlash.
+This was the era of "stagflation," when inflation and unemployment rates were both high.
+Though FOMC members understood that they had to push interest rates up to tame inflation even if unemployment worsened in the short term, they couldn’t resist the political backlash.
 Willes was pushing for even higher interest rates than other hawkish members.

 The Federal Reserve would eventually tame stagflation through a more disciplined policy that restored its credibility.

-In more recent times, Minneapolis Fed Presidents Narayana Kocherlakota and Neel Kashkari have also not been shy about dissenting, mostly calling for monetary policy that push unemployment rates lower.
+In more recent times, Minneapolis Fed Presidents Narayana Kocherlakota and Neel Kashkari have also not been shy about dissenting, mostly calling for monetary policy that pushes unemployment rates lower.
 Their strongest objection in several cases was the way the FOMC communicated its intent, which they feared gave the public false expectations.